Dental Implants Santa Rosa

 Dental implants are changing the way people live!
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by Dr. Erlach and Dr. Anderson.
+During these consultation visits, your specific needs and considerations will be addressed by Dr. Erlach, Dr. Anderson and Dr. Temnitzer.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental implants are man-made roots that are used to support new teeth.
 They are carefully placed into the jawbone.
 Small posts are then attached to the implant, which protrude through the gums.
 These posts provide stable anchors for artificial replacement teeth.